This post contains affiliate links and I may earn a commission if you make a purchase.

-Be ready to provide bank statements of every bank account you have, to show you have steady income.
+Be ready to provide bank statements of every bank account you have to show you have a steady income.
 You’ll also be asked to provide recent pay stubs along with the last 2 years of tax returns.

 You need proof for everything.
 So if you have side gigs which pay you cash, that income is not going to count.